BruceKendall/InvasionHet/content/post/2017-09-30-customizing-blogdown.md

 I set `publishDir = "docs/"` in `config.toml`.
 This sends the local build there, which is perhaps not what I want.

+When I pushed this, and activated the website feature on github, I did have a home page at https://brucekendall.github.io/InvasionHet/.
+But it didn't have any styling, and the links didn't work.
+I've now changed the `baseurl` in `config.toml` to point to this site.
+Let's see how that works...